 The 4-H Outdoor Challenge is a contest.
 Contestants will need to come prepared to compete in each of the events listed below.
 The contest schedule is very tight; therefore, there will not be time for instruction or training at any of the events.

-Throughout the duration of the Outdoor Challenge, all contestants must wear closed-toed shoes (no flip-flops or sandals) except during the swimming event.
+Throughout the duration of the Outdoor Challenge, all contestants must wear closed-toed shoes (no flip-flops or sandals) except during swimming.
 All contestants are expected to be at their designated event at his/her scheduled time.
 In the event the contestant(s) are absent at the specified time, the team will forfeit the event and receive a zero (0) score.
 Adults and non-contestants are not permitted to directly assist team members nor be located in the immediate contest area at the time of competition.
 Non-competitors are certainly encouraged to spectate, photograph and even cheer on their contestants.
 All competitors must abide by rules and instructions provided by contest officials.
-Any competitor deliberately acting in an unsafe manner, will be asked to leave the immediate event area, which may result in the forfeiture of the event and/or contest.
+Any competitor deliberately acting in an unsafe manner or exhibiting unsportsmanlike behavior, will be asked to leave the immediate event area, which may result in the forfeiture of the event and/or contest.
 The decisions of all contest officials are final and may not be protested.
 Contest officials reserve the right to interpret guidelines and make contest judgement decisions as needed, and will be done so in as fair a process as possible.

 - Three age divisions for this event